 - Longer repayment period.
 Though this can be seen as a benefit, it could also become an issue for some borrowers.
 That’s because restarting your mortgage’s repayment period means you’ll be making interest payments longer, effectively increasing your expenses over time.

-How To Choose Between a Personal Loan and Refinance
+How To Choose Between a Personal Loan and Cash-Out Refinance

 So, is it better to refinance or get a personal loan to make home improvements?
 When it comes to choosing between a personal loan or refinance, you need to consider your financial situation and the scope of your home improvement project.